Structure Learning for Directed Trees: Proofs

 Using that $ \cT_p(\cG,W) \cup \cT_p(\cG,Y) \cup \cT_p(\cG,Z) = \cT_p(\cG)$, we can now find a lower bound for the score gap that holds uniformly over all alternative directed tree graphs $\cT_p\setminus \{\cG\}$:

 We now turn to each of these three terms individually and first consider alternative graphs in the partitioning $\cT_p(\cG,Z)$.
-The following lower bound consists of possibly highly non-localized conditional dependence properties of observable distribution $P_X$. \begin{restatable}[]{lemma}{ScoreGapCaseOne} Let $\Pi_Z(\cG)$ denote all tuples $(z,l,o)\in V^3$ of adjacent nodes $(z\to l)\in \cE$ for which there exists a node $o\in \NDg{\cG}{l}\setminus\{z,l\}$.
+The following lower bound consists of possibly non-localized conditional dependence properties of the observable distribution $P_X$.
+(That is, the bound may involve nodes that are not close to each other in the graph $\cG$.) \begin{restatable}[]{lemma}{ScoreGapCaseOne} Let $\Pi_Z(\cG)$ denote all tuples $(z,l,o)\in V^3$ of adjacent nodes $(z\to l)\in \cE$ for which there exists a node $o\in \NDg{\cG}{l}\setminus\{z,l\}$.
 It holds that

 \end{restatable} The next result proves a lower bound that holds uniformly over all alternative graphs in $\cT_p(\cG,W)$.
 The lower bound consists only of local conditional dependence properties.
 That is, for any subgraph of the causal graph $\cG$ of the form $X_o \to X_w \to X_l$ or $X_o \leftarrow X_w \to X_l$ we measure, by means of conditional mutual information, the conditional dependence of the two adjacent nodes $X_w$ and $X_l$ conditional on $X_o$, $I(X_w;X_l|X_o)$.
 The lower bound consists of the smallest of all such local conditional dependence measures.